Diabetes - type 1

 Diabetic nephropathy is the leading cause of end-stage renal disease (ESRD).
 Patients with ESRD have 13 times the risk of death compared to other patients with type 1 diabetes.
 If the kidneys fail, dialysis or transplantation is required.
 Symptoms of kidney failure may include swelling in the feet and ankles, itching, fatigue, and pale skin color.
 The outlook of end-stage renal disease has greatly improved during the last four decades for patients with type 1 diabetes, and fewer people with type 1 diabetes are developing ESRD.

 Diabetes reduces or distorts nerve function, causing a condition called neuropathy.
 Neuropathy refers to a group of disorders that affect nerves.
 The two main types of neuropathy are:

-Peripheral (affects nerves in the toes, feet, legs, hand, and arms)
+- Sensory.
+Affects nerves in the toes, feet, legs, hand, and arms.